Alcohol Use Disorder (AUD) In Ohio | What Is AUD?

 A functioning or high-functioning alcoholic describes a person with an unhealthy pattern of high alcohol consumption and alcohol dependence who is still able to maintain their relationships and keep up with their daily responsibilities.

-However, functioning alcoholics may still experience serious social, physical, and mental health consequences if their high alcohol consumption continues or increases long-term.
+However, people with AUD who are highly functioning may still experience serious social, physical, and mental health consequences if their alcohol consumption continues or increases long-term.

 - American Psychiatric Association (APA) - Alcohol Use Disorder: A Comparison Between DSM–IV and DSM–5 https://www.niaaa.nih.gov/publications/brochures-and-fact-sheets/alcohol-use-disorder-comparison-between-dsm